These Mac & Cheese Nachos Just Won the Comfort Food Game

-Of Boston’s big three baseball bar destinations on the 1200 block of Boylston, The Baseball Tavern is by far the oldest.
-Serving it up since 1963, this four-floor sports mecca has been a go-to for Sox fans.
-The basement features classic video games and bubble hockey, while the two floors above are lined with TVs and non-stop game day excitement.
-The Tavern’s main attraction, however, remains its open-air rooftop bar.
-While you can’t see into the stadium, you can see the right-field wall and you’re sure to hear every cheer, jeer, and gasp emanating from the stadium.
+One of Boston’s two go-to baseball bar destinations on the 1200 block of Boylston, The Baseball Tavern is by far the oldest.
+Serving it up since 1963, this four-floor baseball mecca has long been the place for fans without a ticket.
+Their semi-secret basement offers classic video games, bubble hockey, and an occasional rock show, while the two floors above are lined with TVs and non-stop game day excitement.
+The Tavern’s main attraction, however, is their open-air rooftop bar.
+While you can’t see into Fenway Park, you can see the right-field wall and you’re sure to hear every cheer, jeer, and gasp emanating from the stadium.

 The closest you can get to Fenway without being in it, Cask 'n Flagon is a Boston sports institution.
-The roar of the crowd is ever-present and the hustle and bustle of fans shuffling down Lansdowne St can sometimes be just as interesting as the game.
-You can feel the pulse of the stadium from your barstool while staring at one of the 60 TVs and feasting on comfort pub grub featuring everything from pasta and pizzas to downhome BBQ.
-And keep your eyes out -- if someone blasts a dinger over the Green Monster, it might just land outside the bar.
+The roar of the crowd is ever-present and the hustle and bustle of fans shuffling down Lansdowne Street can sometimes be just as interesting as the game.
+You can feel the pulse of the stadium from your barstool.
+Watch the game from one of their 60 TVs while noshing on comfort pub grub featuring everything from pasta and pizzas to downhome BBQ.
+And keep your eyes out -- if someone blasts one over the Green Monster, it may just land outside.

-Tucked away in Back Bay on the second floor of the Copley Marriott, Champions bar wraps around in a semi-circle, and their 36 strategically placed TVs give sports fans a perfect panoramic view of every game being televised.
-The high ceilings make for a roomy atmosphere and a friendly mix of hotel guests and locals converge for their 36 drafts (including some local microbrews), a wall of liquor, and spirited conversation between fans of all kinds.
+Tucked away in Boston’s Back Bay on the second floor of the Copley Marriott, Champions bar wraps around in a semi-circle, and their 36 strategically placed 46-inch TVs give sports fans a perfect panoramic view of every game being televised.
+Their ceilings reach toward the sky providing a roomy atmosphere and a friendly mix of hotel guests and locals converge for their 36 drafts (including some local microbrews), a wall of liquor, and spirited conversation between fans of all kinds.
 Soup, sliders, nachos, burgers, and six different flavors of wings round out a menu that will satisfy anyone’s game day diet.

 There are plenty of bars to pick from on the streets surrounding the home of the Celtics and Bruins, but The Fours is our favorite.
 With two floors decked out in brick, wood, and leather, the walls are heavily adorned with sports memorabilia.
-From framed jerseys to autographed baseballs, The Fours celebrates Boston sports’ past and present like no other place in town.
-The lengthy food menu offers just about everything, including burgers and sandwiches named for famous local athletes.
-This place fills up quickly and early if there’s a home game, so plan ahead.
+From framed jerseys and famous photos to autographed baseballs, The Fours celebrates Boston sports’ past and present like no place in town.
+Their lengthy food menu offers just about everything you can imagine and their burgers and sandwiches are named after famous area athletes.
+This place fills up quick and early if there’s a home game, so plan ahead.
 Come see why Sports Illustrated once called this place “America’s #1 Sports Bar.”
 That may be a stretch, but it’s still pretty great.